GonghuaLi/Code_for_publications/Macaca_30tissue_aging/readme.md

 ## 1. Data Availability
 The omics data are freely and publicly available.

-Level-2 data, including transcriptome raw counts and log2 peak areas for the proteome and metabolome, are accessible on Figshare (https://doi.org/10.6084/m6089.figshare.26963386).
+Level-2 data, including transcriptome raw counts and log2 peak areas for the proteome and metabolome, are accessible on figshare (https://doi.org/10.6084/m6089.figshare.26963386).

 Level-1 raw data, including FASTQ files for the transcriptome and raw LC-MS/MS data for the proteome and metabolome, have been deposited in the OMIX, China National Center for Bioinformation / Beijing Institute of Genomics, Chinese Academy of Sciences (https://ngdc.cncb.ac.cn/omix: accession no. OMIX001777 for transcriptome, OMIX001778 for proteome, and OMIX001779 for metabolome).